LingyeHan/HanlyKit/README.md

 ## License

-WMAccount is available under the MIT license.
+HanlyKit is available under the MIT license.
 See the LICENSE file for more info.